guptakaran11/grasskode-website/content/post/travel/no-mames/mexico-part-3.md

 We thanked Cesar for the wonderful tour as he dropped us back to the city center.
 This had been an extremely insightful experience and we decided to do more of such culture tours whenever we could.
 There are things you do not understand as an outsider unless it is explained to you by a well informed local.

 Back in San Cristobal, we had a wonderful lunch of soups in a restaurant where two old men played a [marimba](https://en.wikipedia.org/wiki/Marimba) for our entertainment.
+Parul thought that one of them looked like [Robin Williams](https://en.wikipedia.org/wiki/Robin_Williams) when he smiled :smile:

 <div class="postimg vertimg">
   <a href="https://live.staticflickr.com/65535/49654058968_27299865aa_c.jpg" data-toggle="lightbox">